Pavel-Hrdina/Zettlkasten/Journal/2024-Jan-28 - Daily Stoic Reflection.md

 1. **What did I do well today?**

+	Today, you did all the things that you set out to do.
+You have forced your self to be better.

 2. **What did I do wrong?**

+	You were not in control of your emotions.

 4. **What duty remains undone?**

+	You didn't create your visual alphabet yet.

 5. **How will I improve tomorrow?**

+	Tomorrow, you will have a lot of time to do all the things that you didn't do today, and so you will do them, without fail.

 ## Other Methods